atet/godot/README.md

 ## 2. Installation

+We will install the .NET framework (for C# development) and use portable versions of the Godot and Visual Studio Code (a.k.a.
+VSCode) development environments.
+Portable means you will not have to install the programs to Windows and can just use them once downloaded.

+### .NET Framework

+***TODO:*** *Previously installed .NET framework for C# development through a Unity installation, will confirm installation instructions from scratch.*

 ### Godot (Portable)

-Godot with C# support is available for Windows, MacOS, and Linux in a portable format, meaning you do not need to install the program to Windows.
+Godot with C# support is available for Windows, MacOS, and Linux in a portable format.

 For Windows, you can download a portable .NET version (for C# support) here: https://godotengine.org/download/windows/